kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Copy Data Path
 --------------

-Blender has a feature to copy the data-path which gives the path from an ``ID`` datablock, to its property.
+Blender has a feature to copy the data-path which gives the path from an ``ID`` data-block, to its property.
 This shortcut can save having to use the API reference to click back up the references to find where data is accessed from.